shubhang123/Obsidian-Notes/6th sem notes/software engineering/UNIT 1/2)SDLC Models/1)SDLC Models.md

 ### The Agile Manifesto’s 4 Core Values

-*[Image: A visual representation of the 4 Core Values of the Agile Manifesto.]*

 1.  **Individuals and interactions** over processes and tools
 2.  **Working software** over comprehensive documentation